 Tap water can have high levels of Lead and Copper due to corrosion of internal plumbing pipes and fixtures.
-The regulations, known as the Lead and Copper Rule, require that we test samples from residential customer's water taps.
+The regulations, known as the Lead and Copper Rule (LCR), require that we test samples from residential customer's water taps.
 This testing is performed to confirm our ability to control internal pipe and plumbing corrosion.
-The Lead and Copper Rule is different from other USEPA regulations in that it uses an Action Level for the contaminant as opposed to a Maximum Contamination Limit.
+The LCR is different from other USEPA regulations in that it uses an Action Level for the contaminant as opposed to a Maximum Contamination Limit.
 (See the Lead and Copper Summary Note 3 below for the definition of Action Level.)
-The way the Lead and Copper Rule works is the Town must take residential first draw tap water samples from a specific list of homes that are the most likely to yield the highest Lead and Copper levels.
-The results are tabulated and the 90th percentile (7th highest out of 61 tested) is compared with the Action Level.
+The way the LCR works is the Town must take residential first draw tap water samples from a specific list of homes that are the most likely to yield the highest Lead and Copper levels.
+The results are tabulated and the 90th percentile is compared with the Action Level.
 If the result is below the Action Level, no additional action is needed.
 If the result is above the Action Level, additional action is required to reduce the customer's exposure to these contaminants.

 In the early 1990's, when the Lead and Copper Rule took effect, we were exceeding the Action Level.
-We constructed Corrosion Control Facilities to address the problem and now feed Caustic Soda (NaOH) into the source water that lowers the water's acidity (raises the pH).
+We constructed Corrosion Control Facilities to address the problem and now feed Caustic Soda (NaOH-Sodium Hydroxide) into the source water that lowers the water's acidity (raises the pH).
 This thereby reduces corrosion and our Lead and Copper levels.